appwrite/appwrite/CONTRIBUTING.md

 #### Advanced Topics
 We love to create issues that are good for beginners and label them as `good first issue` or `hacktoberfest`, but some more advanced topics might require extra knowledge.
-Below is a list of links you can use to learn more about some of the more advance topics that will help you master the Appwrite codebase.
+Below is a list of links you can use to learn more about some of the more advanced topics that will help you master the Appwrite codebase.

 ##### Tools and Libs
 - [Docker](https://www.docker.com/get-started)